mkocz/e-commerce-react18-ts/README.md

+# E-Commerce Frontend App

+This is a simple frontend application for a minimalistic e-commerce store built with React and TypeScript.
+The app fetches product data from Airtable and provides users with the ability to browse and place orders.

+## Features

+- Browse and view a list of products
+- Add products to the cart and manage quantities
+- Complete a checkout form with user details
+- Order summary at the end of the process (no backend processing)

+## Limitations

+- Frontend-only application: The app does not have a backend for processing or storing order details.
+Orders can be placed, but there is no server-side logic or database integration to persist the order data.
+- No real payments: This app is for demonstration purposes only and does not include real payment processing.

+## How to run the project

+- Clone the repository
+- Install dependencies using npm install
+- Add the required Airtable API key in the .env file as VITE_AIRTABLE_API_KEY
+- Run the project locally with npm run dev

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.